Mayor: Teacher shot by 6-year-old 'red flag for the country'

-Newport News Mayor Phillip Jones said the condition of the teacher, a woman in her 30s, is “trending in a positive direction” as she remains hospitalized.
+Newport News Mayor Phillip Jones said the condition of the teacher, a woman in her 30s, is "trending in a positive direction" as she remained hospitalized Saturday.
+Police Chief Steve Drew met with the teacher and her family Saturday morning.
+"She has improved and is currently listed in stable condition," police said in a news release.

-The boy shot and wounded the teacher in a first-grade classroom on Friday at Richneck Elementary School, according to authorities.
-Police Chief Steve Drew said the shooting was not accidental and was part of an altercation but didn’t elaborate further.
+The boy shot and wounded the teacher with a handgun in a first-grade classroom on Friday at Richneck Elementary School, according to authorities.
+Drew said the shooting was not accidental and was part of an altercation.
 No students were injured.

-Jones declined to release additional details Saturday about what led to the altercation, citing the ongoing police investigation.
-He also would not comment on how the boy got access to the gun or who owns the weapon.
+Police on Saturday declined to describe what led to the altercation or any other details about what happened in the classroom, citing the ongoing investigation.

 People are also reading…